tkddnr1022/tkddnr1022.github.io/content/en/home/feature.md

 # Put Your Section Options Here (title, background, etc.) ...
 title: Technologies
-subtitle: These are technologies that I am learning with interest.
+subtitle: These are technologies that I am learning with interest. <br><br>
 weight: 30 # The position of section on page

 # Showcase personal skills or business features.